debek/docker-registry-k8s-rotatescript/README.md

 Everything is made from scratch.

 Terraform setting up env for EKS K8s in AWS and then we are deploying the application for the internal docker registry.
-Then I made a python script for image rotation.
+Then I wrote a python script for image rotation which you can check in this directory `3-retention-registry`.

 ## Syntax: